gogobd/docker-tor-hiddenservice-nginx/README.md

 Generate the skeleton configuration for you hidden service, replace <pattern>
 for your hidden service pattern name.
-Example, if you want to your hidden service contain the word 'boss', just use this word as argument.
-You can use regular expressions, like ```boss```, will generate an address wich will start with 'boss'.
-Be aware that bigger the pattern, more time it will take to generate it.
+Example, if you want your hidden service to contain the word 'boss', just use this word as argument.

 ```sh
 docker build -t tor-hiddenservice-nginx .